Kistler-Group/sdbus-cpp/docs/using-sdbus-c++.md

 Analogously to the adaptor classes described above, there is one proxy class generated for one interface in the XML IDL file.
 The class is de facto a proxy to the concrete single interface of a remote object.
 For each D-Bus signal there is a pure virtual member function whose body must be provided in a child class.
 For each method, there is a public function member that calls the method remotely.

-Generated proxy classes support move semantics.
-They are moveable but not copyable.
+Generated proxy classes are not copyable and not moveable by design.
+One can create them on the heap and manage them in e.g. a `std::unique_ptr` if move semantics is needed (for example, when they are stored in a container).

 ```cpp
 /*